jasond-n/Monopoly-05-21/README.md

 - At that position on the board, a prompt will pop up and will ask them a simple question in which they must response to
 - After that, this will continue for each player until there is only one player left standing

+# Install and Run Instructions

+Once you have imported this application into Eclipse, (for now) run the application from the GUI package named main.java (this will launch the GUI based application.
+The default package will only contain the classes needed to run the game.

+1. download the zip file to /Downloads folder (or anywhere else)
+2. extract contents and go into the extracted Directory /Monopoly
+3. make sure everything looks correct and no files are missing
+4. from there import the entire folder into your eclipse and run the file in the package called GUI.

 ## Verison 1

 To find the version for our demo1 look through the branch version1.
 Download the folder named Monopoly/src and run the class named "GameConfiguration".